SRAJANSHETTY8/Showza/README.md

 ## Live Application

 Frontend:https://showza-omega.vercel.app/
+## Demo Account
+Use the following demo credentials to explore the application:
+Email: user@test.com
+Password: user123

 Backend services are deployed using Render and securely integrated with the frontend through authenticated REST APIs.